fries-git/Cami/README.md

 Image library smiilar to like Tenor but for pngs/jpgs.
 Music library where people can upload mp3s and get them back to play them.

+To run locally:
+Simply clone the repo, have Python3, and run: `pip install -r requirements.txt`, `python3 init.py`

 Read `/docs` for more information and how to use.